Highlighting

 Default:

-parameter is treated as a (soft) minimum fragment size; provided there is enough text, the fragment is at least this size.
-Whenfalse
+true, thehl.fragsizeparameter is treated as a (soft) minimum fragment size; provided there is enough text, the fragment is at least this size.
+Whenfalse, it’s an optimal target — the highlighter will on average produce highlights of this length.
+Afalsesetting is slower, particularly when there’s lots of text andhl.bs.type=SENTENCE. hl.tag.ellipsis-

 Optional